Ilona Kurdy

-Ilona Kurdy (31 October 1951 – 23 February 2007) was a painter and sculptor.
+Ilona Kurdy (31 October 1951 – 23 February 2007) was a Hungarian painter and sculptor.

 Work of arts

 After finishing the "KISKÉPZŐ" Secondary School of Visual Arts, Budapest (1966–1970), she was private tutored at democratic free schools.
 She studied to become a sculptor, but her focus kept traversing towards painting.
 The form-system of her creations is observably of orientalistic secessionistic.
 Her work topics usually root in the world of mysticism.
 She studied painting from István Moldován, sculpting from István Kamotsay and Sándor Várady at the Artist Colony of Százados Road, Budapest.
 She also had the opportunity to have among her masters the sculptors Tibor Borbás, Róbert Csíkszentmihályi and András Laluja as well as graphics artist János Macskássy.
 She creates her paintings with a unique technique, the paintings reflecting different colors from different viewing angles.